Understanding car insurance: types of cover and features

 Be informed before purchasing car insurance

 When it comes to choosing car insurance, it helps to be informed about your options.
-Remember, you’re required to have compulsory third-party insurance.
-It’s advisable to have at least third-party property insurance or third-party, fire, and theft insurance.
-For extra peace of mind, comprehensive insurance will give you the highest level of protection against loss and damage.
+Remember, you’re required to have compulsory third-party insurance in some states.
+You may decide to have at least third-party property insurance or third-party, fire, and theft insurance.
+For extra peace of mind though, comprehensive insurance will give you the highest level of protection against loss and damage.

-Real Insurance is an award-winning insurer.
-We provide value-for-money insurance products, real savings, and quality customer service to people all over Australia.
+Real Insurance is an award-winning distributer of insurance.
+We offer value-for-money insurance products, real savings, and quality customer service to people all over Australia.
 We offer competitive third-party property car insurance, third-party fire and theft car insurance, and comprehensive car insurance.
 Read more about our Car Insurance options.